Contempt of Court in a Family Law Case: The Basics

 - order greater penalties for the second contempt violation in three years.

 If the judge believes the person in contempt probably won’t be able to obey the order in the future:

-- the court may tell the person to file a motion to modify (change) the court order so that they do keep violating it.
+- the court may tell the person to file a motion to modify (change) the court order so that they do not keep violating it.